Jezorko/lambda-simulator/README.md

  * headers handling
  * many fields when using the [AWS API Gateway proxy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html)
  * other proxy implementations
  * memory allocation statistics (not sure if possible with Node)

-Do *not* use this as a replacement for AWS Lambda services in production.
-This would be a terrible idea.

 ## Contribution guidelines
 All I ask for is tests and documentation in form of JS docstrings.